tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * What was the most interesting vulnerability you found?

-* Why might some vulnerabilities be supported by the free version of MythX and some require Pro?
+* Why might some vulnerabilities be supported by the free version of MythX, and some require Pro?

   **Answer:** Some analysis takes more computation and time, which costs MythX more.